This blog has been updated in 2025 to reflect more recent trends.

-• Organisations waiting for ‘unicorn’ candidates will find their recruitment strategy unsuccessful
+Organisations waiting for ‘unicorn’ candidates will find their recruitment strategy unsuccessful.

-• Embracing alternative methods has had good results for some defence industry organisations
+Embracing alternative methods has had good results for some defence industry organisations.

 New recruitment approaches

-In this instance, it’s time to consider alternative ways of bringing someone suitable into the role.
+When the perfect candidate just cannot be found, it’s time to consider alternative ways of bringing someone suitable into the role.
 This might be through alternative sourcing methods or through an exploration of what the perfect candidate really looks like.

 Role re-discovery